cvxr/CVX/doc/basics.rst

 	skew_symmetric     symmetric          toeplitz           tridiagonal
 	lower_bidiagonal   lower_hessenberg   lower_triangular
 	upper_bidiagonal   upper_hankel       upper_hessenberg   upper_triangular

-The structure keywords are self-explanatory with a couple of exceptions:
+The underscores can actually be omitted; so, for example, ``lower triangular`` is acceptable as well.
+These keywords are self-explanatory with a couple of exceptions:

 ``banded(lb,ub)``
    the matrix is banded with a lower bandwidth lb